willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If your Bluetooth settings have motion controllers already paired, Windows won’t discover the new devices until those are removed.
 If they have been added using a specific dongle, they can be only removed with that dongle in place.

-### Motion controllers (headsets with built-in Bluetooth)
+### How can I pair my motion controllers to a Windows Mixed Reality headset with built-in Bluetooth radio, or return them to their factory pairing?

 Some Windows Mixed Reality headsets, including the Acer OJO 500 and Samsung Odyssey+, have built-in Bluetooth radios for use with motion controllers.
 The motion controllers that come with these headsets are pre-paired to the headset from the factory, and do not require your PC to have a separate Bluetooth radio.
 These motion controllers _can_ be manually paired to your PC's Bluetooth radio, for example, for use with Windows Mixed Reality headsets that do not have built-in Bluetooth radios.
 To return the motion controllers to their factory pairing, or to pair them with a Windows Mixed Reality headset with built-in Bluetooth radio, simply run the headset's device companion app (for example, the "Acer OJO 500" app or the "Samsung HMD Odyssey+ Setup" app, automatically installed the first time the headset is plugged in) and follow the instructions for motion controller pairing.

 ## Performance questions